ddev/ddev.com/src/content/blog/stats-on-ddev-usage-nov-2024.md

 ## Add-on Usage

 As you know, the DDEV Add-on ecosystem has been a tremendous success, because people can scratch their own itch and the community can maintain add-ons that they need.
-Here are the most popular ones, excluding PhpMyAdmin, which had by far the most usage (3 times the usage of the redis add-on).
+Here are the most popular ones, excluding phpMyAdmin, which had by far the most usage (3 times the usage of the redis add-on).

 ![Add-On Usage](/img/blog/2024/11/add-ons-excluding-phpmyadmin.png)